Amogh-Kulkarni/Amogh-Kulkarni.github.io/_portfolio/project3.md

 </style>

 <div class="container">
-  # Advanced Aerodynamics: Wing Design

 Designing an aircraft wing for transonic flow with an elliptical lift distribution is a complex task that involves various computational and analytical methods.
 This project leverages Excel, VBA, and VORLAX to achieve an optimal wing design that balances aerodynamic efficiency and structural integrity.

   ## Overview:
   <div class="subpart-container">